cody-mar10/metapyrodigal/README.md

                         fasta file(s) of query genomes (can use unix wildcards) -d DIR, --input-dir DIR
-                        directory of fasta files to process -o DIR, --outdir DIR  output directory (default: CWD) -c INT, --max-cpus INT
+                        directory of fasta files to process -o DIR, --outdir DIR  output directory (default: /storage2/scratch/ccmartin6/software/metapyrodigal) -c INT, --max-cpus INT
-                        maximum number of threads to use (default: 1) --genes               use to also output the nucleotide genes .ffn file (default: False) --virus-mode          use pyrodigal-gv to activate the virus models (default: False) -x STR, --extension STR
+                        maximum number of threads to use (default: 1) --genes               use to also output the nucleotide genes .ffn file --virus-mode          use pyrodigal-gv to activate the virus models (default: False) -x STR, --extension STR
-                        genome FASTA file extension if using -d/--input-dir (default: fna)
+                        genome FASTA file extension if using -d/--input-dir (default: fna) --allow-unordered     for a single file input, this allows the protein ORFs to be written per scaffold as available.
+All protein ORFs for each scaffold will be in order, but the scaffolds will not necessarily be in the same order as in the input nucleotide file. **This is useful if you are extremely memory limited,** since the default strategy can lead to the ORFs being stored in memory for awhile before writing to file as the original scaffold order is maintained.
+NOTE: This is about 20 percent faster, so it is recommended to use this if the order of scaffolds does not matter.
 ```

 `-i` and `-d` are mutually exclusive but one of them must be provided.